trading psychologyemotional tradingbehavioral finance

 You hold the loser and sell the winner

-Terrance Odean analyzed over 10,000 individual brokerage accounts from 1987 to 1993 and found a pattern that held with remarkable consistency.
+Terrance Odean analyzed over 10,000 individual US discount brokerage accounts from 1987 to 1993 and found a pattern that held with remarkable consistency.
 Investors sold winning positions at a rate 50% higher than losing ones.
 He called this the disposition effect.

 The mechanism is pure prospect theory.
-Selling a winner locks in a gain, and that feels good.
-Selling a loser makes the loss permanent, and that feels worse than almost anything.
-So traders unconsciously do the opposite of what sound risk management requires: they cut the trades working in their favor and ride the ones destroying their account.
+Selling a winner locks in a gain and that feels good.
+Selling a loser makes the loss permanent and that feels worse than almost anything.
+So traders unconsciously do the opposite of what sound risk management requires.
+They cut the trades working in their favor and ride the ones destroying their account.

 You chase the move you already missed